EDS115 Introduction to Research Methods

 - methodological issues related to interdisciplinarity and mixed-strategy research

-- ethical considerations and challenges related to research involving humans
+- ethical considerations and challenges related to research, particularly research involving humans

-- formulate a research question and hypothesis on a given topic
+- formulate research questions and hypotheses on a given topic

-- design and carry out a basic qualitative and quantitative study, selecting suitable methods and justifying choices made
+- design a basic qualitative and quantitative study, selecting suitable methods and justifying choices made

 - find, review and incorporate relevant literature into the study, critically reading and interpreting texts and assessing claims made and their basis in evidence

 The course is oriented towards practice and has a blended learning format.
-Course contents are conveyed through readings and pre-recorded and in-class lectures, combined with group and individual assignment work, with a strong emphasis on discussion and exercises simulating activities involved in a research process.
+Course contents are conveyed through readings and pre-recorded and in-class lectures, combined with group and individual assignment work.
+Classes have a strong emphasis on discussion and exercises simulating activities involved in a research process.

 A lot of time is set aside for teacher contact and guidance during classes.
 Information and other communication through Canvas or e-mail.
 Appointments for additional teacher contact can be made if needed.

 The list of course readings will be made available on Canvas by the start of the course.

-The course grade is based on two group/individual assignments (each counts 35% towards course grade) and three online quizes to be taken in designated classes (average result counts 30% towards course grade).
-All graded assignments and quizes must be passed to earn a passing grade in the course.
+The course grade is based on two group/individual assignments (each counts 35% towards course grade) and three quizzes/multiple choice tests to be taken in designated classes (average result counts 30% towards course grade).
+All graded assignments and quizzes must be passed to earn a passing grade in the course.
 All assignments are given and submitted in ENGLISH ONLY.
 Approval of all mandatory group and individual activities is a prerequisite to receiving a course grade.
 The course grade is released only to students who have handed in their signed plagiarism forms to Noragric (normally done during program introduction course).